Use of Are: Questions about State

-Home » Listening » Use of Are: Questions about State
+Home » Listening » How to Use Are in Questions About the State

-We shall see how to form a question to ask about the present state of being.
+We shall see how to form a question by asking about the present state of being.

 Formation of a question